What is IRS Schedule C (Form 1040)?

 Under the expenses section, you’ll list out expenses for everything from rent and utilities to advertising spend.

-On that note, let’s dive into Schedule C instructions to learn how to fill the form out right.
+On that note, let’s dive into Schedule C instructions to learn how to fill out your Schedule C right.

-Form Schedule C instructions: How to fill out Form Schedule C
+Form Schedule C instructions: How to fill out a Schedule C

 Schedule C is a pretty logical form, so there aren’t really any highly confusing sections that can cause any confusion.